menu

 In addition, Twin Bridges is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Twin Bridges is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Twin Bridges doesn't have a public transportation system that people use for their commute.

 The overall education level of Twin Bridges citizens is substantially higher than the typical US community, as 33.33% of adults in Twin Bridges have at least a bachelor's degree, and the average American community has 21.84%.